looker-open-source/block-cortex-sap/README.md

 - **Spend Analysis Dashboard** - Find all the information regarding the major indicators like Total Spend, Spend Analysis, Total number of Suppliers to check spend across different Purchase orgs, Purchase groups, Vendor Countries, Material Types.

 <h2><span style="color:#2d7eea">Required Data</span></h2>
-The datasets required by this block can be obtained by following the installation and configuration instructions for the [Google Cloud Cortex Framework](https://github.com/GoogleCloudPlatform/cortex-data-foundation) application.
-The related [Google Cloud Cortex Framework for SAP](https://github.com/llooker/cortex_data_foundation) LookML Block also leverages these same datasets.
+The datasets required by this block can be obtained by following the installation and configuration instructions for the <a href="https://github.com/GoogleCloudPlatform/cortex-data-foundation">Google Cloud Cortex Framework</a> application.
+The related <a href="https://github.com/llooker/cortex_data_foundation">Google Cloud Cortex Framework for SAP</a> LookML Block also leverages these same datasets.

 <h2><span style="color:#2d7eea">Required Customizations</span></h2>